3 to 5 Years

 Typical Application Process

-The typical preschool application will be available to be submitted securely online through Google Docs in the Spring of 2019.
+The typical preschool application is now available to submit securely online beginning.
 Please review the frequently asked questions, step-by-step directions, and system requirements below.
 We then invite you to test your computer system by completing the test document.

 Preschool Family Organization

 B.E.S.T.
 (Bringing Everyone at Shelby Hills Together) is a non-profit, parent/teacher organization that was established in 2006 to help purchase items for the children & staff at Shelby Hills and sponsor activities throughout the year.
 We have a purchased a variety of items from computer equipment to a shelter house.

 Our two fundraisers are a t-shirt sale in the fall and Glow run/walk in early Spring.

 Occupational, Physical & Speech Therapy for Ages 3–5